KenjiTakahashi-Rial/Randomness/README.md

 Enter Randomness.
 A simple app to just do random things for you.
 * Need to make a tough decision?
 Flip a coin!
-* Excercising?
+* Exercising?
 Generate a random number of sit-ups to do!
 * Bored and have hours to kill?
 Try to guess the next random number!

 All these exclusive features could be yours for the low, low price of [however many days it takes me to finish this]!